OXIDprojects/GraphQL-translations/README.md

 that then will be set in the shop.
 There is also a mutation provided to reset the translations changed through this API.

-you can use it with [graph-translations](https://github.com/OXIDprojects/GraphQL-translations)
+You can use it together with the React module for the admin side of the shop [react-translations](https://github.com/OXIDprojects/React-translations)

 To use this module, the following prerequisites exist: Your shop version must be at least 6.4.0 And you need the "oxid-esales/graphql-base": "^1.0"